Where are X Factor 2018 Judges' Houses? The guest stars and gorgeous locations

 Simon Cowell

-Location: This year the acts will be jetting to Simon’s Los Angeles house.
+Category: The Girls (Bella Penfold, Georgia Burgess, Maria Laroco, Molly Scott, Scarlett Lee, Shan)

-Guest judge: TBC.
-Cheryl joined Simon in France for 2017, however she’s probably a bit too busy this year thanks to her judging role on The Greatest Dancer.
+Location: This year the acts will be jetting off to Simon’s Malibu home.

-Previous guests to join Simon have also included Mel B and Emma Bunton, Sinitta and new judge Louis Tomlinson.
+Guest judge: There’s not just one.
+This year Cowell is inviting a group of guest mentors into his house, including American Idol stars Randy Jackson and Paula Abdul.

 Robbie Williams